 I am very passionate about raising awareness and monies for Susan G. Komen for the Cure in memory of my beautiful and beloved mother, Burma Jean Ewing.
 My mother lost her fight with Breast Cancer in 2009 but Burma’s Dream Team continues to fight on.
 I hope you can join Burma’s Dream Team one year as we walk for a cure every April in Indianapolis, Indiana.

-Additionally, I am the Chief Operating Officer and Program Officer at Starfish Initiative and the owner of KDE Motivates.
+Additionally, I am the owner of KDE Motivates.
 I have been a motivational speaker, consultant, trainer and life coach for 25 years, speaking all over the country to faculty, staff, students, parents and community leaders on Bullying, Leadership, and Diversity.
 I am a Certified Olweus Bullying Prevention Trainer and a certified Diversity Trainer.
 I am dedicated to bullying prevention, developing leaders, empowering students and celebrating diversity.
 I hold a Bachelor of Science Degree in Communications from the University of Indianapolis and a Master of Science Degree in Student Affairs and Higher Education from Indiana State University.
 I am the proud founder of Today’s Black Women which was established in 1988 at Vincennes University.
 For fun I love to travel, write quotes, take pictures, explore, take long walks (where I do my best thinking), swim, and spend quality time with my family and friends.